chrisladd/DevColor/README.markdown

 ###Simple Color Strings by Chris Ladd

-DevColor is a simple, graphical tool that generates color-representing strings in a variety of frameworks.
-The goal is to make choosing colors as painless as possible.
+DevColor is a simple, graphical tool created with a single goal: to make my life as an iOS, Mac and web developer better.
+For the past several months I've been using DevColor every day as a lightweight tool to generate color-representing strings in a variety of formats.
+Now you can too.

 The DevColor interface is a simple panel:

 ![Dev color in green](https://github.com/chrisladd/DevColor/raw/master/images/greenUI.png)